maxtkc/mvths-wiki/docs/070xe-sumo-battery.rst

 - **Storage Charge:** Before returning a battery to storage it should be correctly discharged to a storage state selecting the Storage Charge state on the battery charger.

-Challenge
+Battery Connector
 ~~~~~~~~~

+#.
+Unplug your circuit from the USB hub.

+#.
+Remove the power supply leads from your circuit.
+Leave the long jump wire connecting VIN from the MD17A to the Vin of the Metro Mini.

+#.
 Construct a connector to safely power your logic and motors from a Lipo battery.

    #.
 Find a 7.4V 1000 mah batter from the Balanced Charged side of the blue battery bin.

    #.
 Collect a pre-wired JST connector that mates with your battery from the JST battery lead draw in the grey cabinet.

    #.
 Crimp a two-pin polarized connector the red and black leads at the opposite end of the JST connector.

 #.
 Add a right angle connector to your breadboard in line with Vin and ground on your Metro Mini or equivalent device.